anton10mata/vehicle-manager/README.md

 1. Choose to create a new vehicle.
 2. Select the type of vehicle (Car, Truck, or Motorbike).
 3. Enter the brand, model, and year for all vehicles.
-4. If creating a Truck, you’ll be prompted to enter the payload capacity.
-5. If creating a Motorbike, you’ll be prompted to enter the engine size.

 ### Using an Existing Vehicle